-(1) This table does not include the number of shares issuable upon exercise of issued and outstanding awards under the ArTara Subsidiary, Inc. 2017 Equity Incentive Plan (the "Private ArTara Plan"), which we assumed upon the closing of the Merger.
+(1) This table does not include the number of shares issuable upon exercise of issued and outstanding awards under the Private ArTara Plan, which we assumed upon the closing of the Merger.
 No new awards may be issued under the Private ArTara Plan.
-As of January 15, 2020, a total of 219,699 shares of our common stock were reserved for issuance upon the exercise of outstanding options under the Private ArTara Plan.
+As of December 31, 2020, a total of 137,189 shares of our common stock were reserved for issuance upon the exercise of outstanding options under the Private ArTara Plan.